 \section{Conclusion}

 The event-triggered bipartite consensus strategies for both leaderless and leader-follower multi-agent system on matrix-weighted networks are discussed in this paper.
-By introducing an additional variable,{} which is generated by an auxiliary system, for each agent to adjust its trigger threshold dynamically, the distributed dynamic event-triggered strategies are proposed for the matrix-weighted networks and the Zeno behavior for the triggering time sequence can be avoided.
-In the proposed event-triggered strategies, each agent only needs to broadcast at its own triggering instants, and listen to incoming information from its neighbors at neighbors' triggering instants.
+By introducing an additional variable, which is generated by an auxiliary system, for each agent to adjust its threshold dynamically, the proposed distributed dynamic event-triggered strategies are proposed for the matrix-weighted networks and the Zeno behavior for the triggering time sequence can be avoided.
+In the proposed event-triggered strategies, each agent only needs to broadcast at its own triggering instants, and listen to incoming information from its neighbors at their triggering instants.
 Thus, continuous measurement of neighbors' states can be avoided.
 Simulation examples are provided to demonstrate the theoretical results.
 The future work includes the extension of the proposed algorithm to directed networks and event-triggered consensus problem of high-order matrix-weighted networks.